arqamrp/stochoptimtests/temp/proposal.md

 | August 14-21| Buffer week for troubleshooting.|
 || Final evaluation|

-Since I'll be attending classes in the last 3 weeks, from July 31, I plan to leave the minimum amount of work possible and leave a buffer for unexpected delays or obstacles in the end.
+Since I'll be attending classes in the last 3 weeks, from July 31, I plan to leave the minimum amount of work possible for the end, and leave a buffer for unexpected delays or obstacles in the end.

 Write examples
 (consult GSOC schedule)